Resistivity: 0.05MΩ * cm to 6MΩ * cm Conductivity: 20µS to 0.167µS TDS: 10 ppm to 1 ppm

 - Organic matter build-up

 The filtering capacity of the cartridge is rated to 1600 grains.
-The capacity, in gallons of water, is dependant on the TDS of the supply water, and can be calculated as follows:
+The capacity, in gallons of water, is dependent on the TDS of the supply water.

 The formula assumes consistent water quality over the life of the filter and is not applicable to test chambers with water recirculation systems.
 In most scenarios, recirculated water returns to the filter with the original water quality.